Juneteenth is a day of freedom, service, history and pride.

 t

-Texas was the first state to declare Juneteenth a state holiday.
-The Honorable Rep. Al Edwards - also known as “Mr. Juneteenth” and “The Father of Juneteenth” - introduced the bill that recognized Juneteenth as a state holiday.
+Texas was the first state to declare Juneteenth a state holiday in 1980.
+The Honorable Rep. Al Edwards - also known as “Mr. Juneteenth” and “The Father of Juneteenth” - introduced the bill in 1979 that recognized Juneteenth as a state holiday.

 u